 Swiss cantons have very different tax bases, tax rates and costs.
-Many think taxes raised by each canton are spent there.
+Many think all taxes raised by each canton are spent there.
 This was true, however in 2008 it changed.
 A national financial equalization mechanism (or péréquation financière nationale in French) was introduced to reduce cantonal financial disparities.
 Now every year rich cantons pay and poor cantons receive.

 This system looks at relative tax receipts as well as relative expenditure, acting as a kind of fiscal solidarity mechanism to temper the risk that cantons race each other to the bottom with tax rate reductions designed to attract wealthy new taxpayers.
 Under the new system those who aggressively compete on tax rates have to share some of their extra tax revenue with the other cantons, making it less worthwhile.